Ajay3592/nlp2sqlUsingLanggraph/README.md

 # 🧠 Natural Language SQL Query App with LangGraph + Gemini + Streamlit

 This Streamlit application allows users to query a SQLite database using natural language.
-It leverages the power of **LangGraph**, **Gemini 2.0 Flash**, and **LangChain's SQLDatabaseToolkit** to interpret user questions and generate accurate SQL queries.
+It leverages the power of **LangGraph**, **Gemini 2.0 Flash**, and **LangChain's SQLDatabaseToolkit** to interpret user questions and generate accurate SQL responce.

 ---